Sadiq Ali (freedom fighter)

-Sadiq Ali (1910–17 April 2001) Born in Udaipur in British India, he was a freedom fighter.
+Sadiq Ali (1910–17 April 2001) was a freedom fighter.

+Early life and education

+Ali was born in Udaipur in British India.
 He left home at a young age to pursue his studies at Allahabad University and then joined the freedom struggle and was jailed several times.
 During his studies, he saw the Nehru family in Allahabad closely leading the freedom movement and since then started participating in activities with the Congress in the national movement.

-He organized a dharna at the Allahabad University to boycott foreign goods and liquor.
-Then the British government arrested him and sent him to jail.
+He organized a dharna at the Allahabad University to boycott foreign goods and liquor, causing the British government to arrest and jail him.

-In 1930, Gandhi's salt law was disregarded and then he was jailed.
+In 1930, Gandhi's salt law was disregarded and he was jailed.

 He was Office Secretary and then Permanent Secretary of the AICC from 1936 to 1948.
-During 1942 he stayed with Gandhiji at the Sevagram Ashram and focused on Khadi village industry.
+In 1942, he stayed with Gandhiji at the Sevagram Ashram.
 In 1943, he was sentenced to two years under a personal satyagraha.

+Career
-In 1947, he strongly opposed the partition of India and criticized the Muslim League's Two Nation Theory.
-He entered politics after independence.

-General Secretary from 1958 to 1962 and again 1964–1969, he was a member of the Provisional Parliament from 1950 to 1952 and of Rajya Sabha from 1957 to 1970.
-He was also Chief Editor of the AICC Economic Review from 1958 to 1962 and 1964–1969.
+In 1947, Ali strongly opposed the partition of India and criticized the Muslim League's Two-nation theory.
+He entered politics after the Indian independence movement.
+He was a member of the Provisional Parliament from 1950 to 1952 and of Rajya Sabha from 1957 to 1970.
+He was also Chief Editor of the AICC Economic Review from 1958 to 1962 and 1964 to 1969.

-Ali served as President of the Indian National Congress (O) from 1971 to 1973, Governor of Maharashtra from 1977 to 1980, Governor of Tamil Nadu from 1980 to 1982, Chairman Rajghat Samadhi Committee, New Delhi 1992–96.
+Ali served as President of the Indian National Congress from 1971 to 1973, Governor of Maharashtra from 1977 to 1980, Governor of Tamil Nadu from 1980 to 1982, and Chairman Rajghat Samadhi Committee from 1992 to 1996.

-He continued to be Chairman of the Gandhi Smarak Sangrahalaya Samiti since 1985, and Chairman of the Gandhi National Memorial Fund since 1990 and Chairman Sardar Patel Memorial Trust and Council for Communal Harmony.
+He has continued to be Chairman of the Gandhi Smarak Sangrahalaya Samiti since 1985, an Chairman of the Gandhi National Memorial Fund since 1990.

-His well received publications include: A Survey towards Socialist thinking in the Congress, Democracy and National Integration, The Vision of Swaraj, etc.
+Ali's publications include: "A Survey towards Socialist thinking in the Congress, Democracy and National Integration", and "The Vision of Swaraj".

 He was governor of Maharashtra from 1977 to 1980 and governor of Tamil Nadu from 1980 to 1982.

 He died on 17 April 2001.